 Although fear of heights is a natural instinct that generates adrenaline and adds excitement to various activities, for some of us, it can trigger more anxiety than thrill.
 The sensation of excessive sweating, dizziness, and heart palpitations while standing on a chair is one that not everyone can relate to.
 This was my personal experience until a few years ago.

-Overcoming my fear of heights was not an easy challenge.
-But I can now control it, and it made my life a lot easier.
+Overcoming my fear of heights was not an easy challenge and required considerable effort.
+However, I persevered and gained control over it, and it made my life a lot easier.

 My motivations for overcoming my fear of heights

 As a teenager, I sometimes found myself feeling embarrassed and out of control when my fear of heights unexpectedly kicked in.
 I remember struggling to explain the sudden onset of my symptoms – the shaking legs, the nausea, and the overwhelming urge to sit down – even in situations as mundane as going down a flight of stairs in a shopping mall.
 This fear had become such a problem in my life that I would go to great lengths to avoid any height-related activity.